 He was drafted in the sixth round (201st overall) of the NFL Draft by New England in 2003 and spent his rookie season on the Patriots injured reserve list before spending the 2004 season on the Saints practice squad.
+Kingsbury played in one game with the Jets in 2005 and completed one of two passes for 17 yards.
+He played with the Cologne Centurions of NFL Europe in 2006 before attending training camp with the Bills that summer.
+Kingsbury finished his playing career in the Canadian Football League by playing with the Montreal Alouettes and Winnipeg Blue Bombers in 2007.

-Kingsbury played in one game with the finished Kingsbury's senior season with a 13-2 record, which included six come from behind wins.
+PERSONAL: Kingsbury grew up and played high school football under his father, Tim, at New Braunfels (TX) High School where he threw for over 3,000 yards and 34 touchdowns as a senior in 1997 to lead the Unicorns to the Class 5A Division II state semifinals just one year after finishing 4-8.
+New Braunfels finished Kingsbury's senior season with a 13-2 record, which included six come from behind wins.
 In 2018, Kingsbury was inducted into the Texas High School Football Hall of Fame.

-Jets in 2005 and completed one of two passes for 17 yards.
-He played with the Cologne Centurions of NFL Europe in 2006 before attending training camp with the Bills that summer.
-Kingsbury finished his playing career in the CFL by playing with the Montreal Alouettes and Winnipeg Blue Bombers in 2007.

-PERSONAL: Kingsbury grew up and played high school football under his father, Tim, at New Braunfels (TX) High School where he threw for over 3,000 yards and 34 TDs as a senior in 1997 to lead the Unicorns to the Class 5A Division II state semifinals just one year after finishing 4-8.
-New Braunfels